 With that, the drill press table was done!

 Not a lot to say on this one.
-It was a very easy project that delivers quite a bit of bang for the buck in my opinion.
+This drill press table was a very easy project that delivers quite a bit of bang for the buck in my opinion.
 I now have a big(er), stable surface which makes securing parts much easier and the stop block allows for the drilling of accurately repeatable holes.

 I would love to hear any feedback you have on this project, the build article, the video or just about anything related to this site.
 Please leave a comment below and let me know how your drill press table project turned out!